AnyDSL/artic/doc/main.md

 The type system is a variant of Hindley-Milner, and there is no higher-order polymorphism.
 Types should _never_ be created manually, but should be created using a `TypeTable` object instead.
 This `TypeTable` places types in a hash table and makes sure to return a pointer to an existing type if it is already present in the table.
-This process is called "hash-consing", and allows for comparing types by using pointer equality only:
+This process is called _hash-consing_, and allows for comparing types by using pointer equality only:
 If two pointers are equal, then the types are equal as well (provided they were created using the same `TypeTable` object).
+Obviously, hash-consing is only possible because the "operands" (e.g. elements of a tuple type, or domain and codomain of a function type) are known when creating the type, which is why AST types are not hash-consed because their operands are not necessarily known at parse-time.

 ## Name Binding